Phorofor/DWM.ForceSwitch/README.md

 # Desktop Window Manager Force Switch
 **Tested on Windows 10 / Server 2016**
-Don't bother with trying to use this on Windows 8/8.1.
+Don't bother with trying to use this on Windows 8/8.1 or any touch screen device where a physical keyboard and mouse is not possible to use.

 This requires pssuspend.exe from SysInternals' PsTools by Mark Russinovich in order to perform suspend tasks.